Aviral-Omar/automate-bits-wifi/README.md

-# automate-bits-wifi
+# Automate BITS WiFi

-Automating the login process to BITS-STUDENT and BITS-STAFF wi-fi on Linux, Windows and Mac.
+Automating the login process to BITS-STUDENT and BITS-STAFF WiFi on Linux, Windows and Mac.

+-   Enter credentials in the respective autologin file.
+-   On Linux, run `sh linux-install.sh` to install and `sh linux-uninstall.sh` to uninstall.